Firoz-Hasan/user-post-api/README.md

 https://github.com/FirozHasan007/user-post-api/blob/master/mydb.png
 )

-To make best use of spring boot application clearly following annotation is required to be cleared.
+To make best use of spring boot application, it's mandatory to understand following concepts

 1) Optional : Return type Optional is a new container type that wraps a single value.
 It is used to represent a value is present or absent.
 The main advantage of this new construct is that